The Spirit of Glory

 that governs the overbearing light.

-Nestled on the swelling earth,
+a nestling on the swelling earth.

 So I look up and on at a transmission that